nealcrook/nascom/sdcard/README.md

 Finally, there is an LED, controlled from the Arduino.
 The LED is used to indicate a protocol error (command expected but data received).

+## Current Status

+29Apr2018 - using the code here, the sd_util can be used to load and save to and from NASCOM memory, the polydos_util_rom boots PolyDos successfully and supports 4 disks (named DSK0.BIN DSK1.BIN DSK2.BIN DSK3.BIN on the SDcard).

 ## Contents

 * photos/         -- photos of the assembled board sandwich